pelithne/aks_workshop/observability.md

 This section describes how to enable complete monitoring of your Kubernetes clusters using the following Azure Monitor features:

 * Managed Prometheus for metric collection
-* Container insights for log collection
 * Managed Grafana for visualization.

 Using the Azure portal, you can enable all of the features at the same time.
+This is very simple, but we are here to learn! :-)

 You can also enable them individually by using the Azure CLI, Azure Resource Manager template, Terraform, or Azure Policy.
-In these instructions, we use the azure CLI.
+In these instructions, we use mainly the azure CLI.

 ### Add metrics add-on to scrape Prometheus metrics